Security of AI Agents: Appendix

-Encryption schemes (cryptosystems) are another method for keeping sensitive information secured \cite{buchmann2004introduction, bishop2004introduction}.
-An encryption scheme is a 5-tuple ($P, C, K, \mathcal{E}, \mathcal{D}$), where $P$ is the set of plaintexts, $C$ is the set of ciphertexts, $K$ is the set of keys, $\mathcal{E}$ is the set of encryption functions where for each $E_i \in \mathcal{E}, E_i: P \times K \rightarrow C$, and $\mathcal{D}$ is the set of decryption functions, where for each $D_i \in \mathcal{D}, D_i: C \times K \rightarrow P$.
+Encryption schemes can also keeping sensitive information secured~\cite{buchmann2004introduction, bishop2004introduction}.
+An encryption scheme is a 5-tuple ($P, C, K, \mathcal{E}, \mathcal{D}$), where $P$ is the set of plaintext, $C$ is the set of ciphertext, $K$ is the set of keys, $\mathcal{E}$ is the set of encryption functions where for each $E_i \in \mathcal{E}, E_i: P \times K \rightarrow C$, and $\mathcal{D}$ is the set of decryption functions, where for each $D_i \in \mathcal{D}, D_i: C \times K \rightarrow P$.
 Encryption schemes allow people to freely exchange encrypted messages (ciphertexts) without revealing any private information (plaintexts) to unauthorized third parties who are not granted a key.
 Classical ciphers include transposition ciphers and substitution ciphers.
 These ciphers avert the aforementioned privacy leak vulnerability, yet limit AI agents' ability to understand, process, or manipulate the data based on the special needs of the task.
-Homomorphic encryption~\cite{rivest1978data} is a family of encryption schemes that allow operations to be done on encrypted data without decrypting it first \cite{acar2018survey}.
+Homomorphic encryption~\cite{rivest1978data} is a family of encryption schemes that allow operations to be done on encrypted data without decrypting it first~\cite{acar2018survey}.